SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 It is implicitly declared simply by its inclusion in the loop declaration, without the need for a ``let`` declaration keyword.

-..
-TODO: note that you can use floating-point values with ranges too.

 If you don't need each value from a sequence, you can ignore the values by using an underscore in place of a variable name: